stoplightio/studio/README.md

 ## Technical Documentation

-Write and store documentation alongside your API specification (and even your code!).
-Studio includes a built-in markdown editor, image manager, and the ability to publish public API documentation to Stoplight’s new documentation platform.
+Mix API Reference Documentation and Markdown-based guides, how-tos, getting started information, etc. All of your documentation can live together in the same project.
+Studio includes a built-in Markdown editor, image manager, and the ability to publish documentation to Stoplight’s new documentation platform.

 ![](assets/images/technical-documentation.png)